nasa/cumulus-api/content/granules.md

 ### `POST` /granules/bulkChangeCollection

-Update a set batch of granules, 'moving' them from one collection to another via a triggered workflow.
+Update a batch of granules, 'moving' them from one collection to another via a triggered workflow.

 Currently the feature supported by this endpoint will: